Deprecated

 The suffix is configurable.

 All enums should have a zero value.
-Proto3 does not differentiate between set and unset fields, so if an enum field is not explicitly set, it defaults to the zero value.
-If an explicit zero value is not part of the enum definition, this defaults to the actual zero value of the enum.
+Proto3 doesn't differentiate between set and unset fields, so if an enum field is not explicitly set, it defaults to the zero value.
+If an explicit zero value isn't part of the enum definition, this defaults to the actual zero value of the enum.
 For example, if you had:

 enum Scheme {